 Dyslexia Scotland wants to respect your privacy and to protect any personal information that you give to us.
 This policy is made in order to comply with the provisions of the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).
 It will tell you how Dyslexia Scotland will use any personal information that we collect from you.

-The data controller is Dyslexia Scotland, Wallace House, 17-21 Maxwell Place, Stirling FK8 1JU.
+The data controller is Dyslexia Scotland, 1st floor, Cameron House, Forthside Way, Stirling FK8 1QZ.

 Dyslexia Scotland may change this policy at any time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
 This policy is effective from May 2018.